csathenaryu/CSE364_Group10/readme.md

 ### Recommendation Page👍

-> Travel recommended movies.
+> Travel through our recommended movies.
-> For more information on recommended movie, **just click the poster!**
+> For more information on a recommended movie, **just click the poster!**
 > It will take you to the `imdb` page of the movie.
 >
 > <table><tr><th width="50%"><img src="https://github.com/hyejinkim99/markdown/blob/main/pic/scroll.gif"></th><th><img src="https://github.com/hyejinkim99/markdown/blob/main/pic/interactive.gif"></th></tr></table>